PPI for Ghana’s petroleum sector records -4.6% in October 2020

 “Manufacture of rubber and plastic products recorded the highest inflation rate of 16.5 percent, while the Manufacture of coke, refined petroleum products, and nuclear fuel recorded the least inflation rate of -4.6 percent,” the GSS stressed.

-“The year-on-year producer inflation for all industries was 8.4 percent in October 2020; the monthly change rate was 0.3 percent.
+“The year-on-year producer inflation for all industry was 8.4 percent in October 2020; the monthly change rate was 0.3 percent.

 “The Mining and Quarrying sub-sector recorded the highest year-on-year producer price inflation rate of 35.3 percent, followed by the manufacturing subsector with 5.1 percent.
 The Utility sub-sector recorded the lowest year-on-year producer inflation rate of 0.4 percent.